Submissions are currently closed

 We love the gothic, weird fiction, horror, folk and fairy tales.
 We love speculative fiction.
 We love literary fiction that feels speculative.
 Browse the work we’ve published already, and read our interview with Duotrope for some hints!

-Crow & Cross Keys, as always, is open to everything dark and lovely.
+Crow & Cross Keys, as always, is open to all things dark and lovely.

 — Homophobic / racist / misogynistic / ableist and otherwise prejudiced writing.
 Please do not send this to us.